-Please bear in mind that only one application will be processed per child at any one time.
+Only one application will be processed per child at any given time.

-This means that you must include any schools from your latest application above your new preferences on your second or subsequent application if you would like them to remain as an active preference.
+This means that you must include any schools from your latest application above your new preferences on your second or subsequent application if you would like them to remain as active preferences.
 When you make a new application, you will be agreeing to the following:

 • That any previous offer of a school place that has been made will be withdrawn if we can offer a place at any school from your second or subsequent applications.